 Before Swaniti, Rwitwika has worked on issues of child marriages, maternal health as well.

-She went an extra mile to ensure that India is in safe hands and since last 10 years, she has been working to improve the development indicators in certain constituencies through grass-root level intervention by local administration- an onerous task!
+She went the extra mile to ensure that India is in safe hands and for the last 10 years, she has been working to improve the development indicators in certain constituencies through grass-root level intervention by local administration- an onerous task!
 But, ask her and she will tell you that the idea of working with public representatives attracted her even when she was a child.
-“Being with my father, talking to him and understanding what happens in India gave me the exposure in the area of public policy making,” she recalls with a smile.
+“Being with my father, talking to him and understanding what happens in India gave me the exposure in the area of public policymaking,” she recalls with a smile.

 On being asked about her personal life and how she balances work and family, she tells LBN, “My husband is in Houston, while I came back to Delhi 5-6 years back.
 We have a little bit of understanding and therefore we travel a lot to see each other.
 It is during the trips, I look forward to the best ideas that I can bring back to India.”